-The Medical Assistant-AAS program prepares the student for an entry-level position as a medical assistant in a medical office, clinic, hospital or other health care facility.
+The medical assistant-AAS program prepares the student for an entry-level position as a medical assistant in a medical office, clinic, hospital or other health care facility.
 Clinical (diagnostic and treatment), administrative (communication and business) skills and transdisciplinary knowledge and skills are included in the course work.
 A 225-hour non-paid externship experience with a licensed health care practitioner is the capstone course.

 All students complete the medical assistant certificate program which is accredited by AAMA/CAAHEP.
-Upon completion, the student becomes eligible for the AAMA Medical Assistant Certification exam to be a Certified MedicalAssistant (CMA).
+Upon completion, the student becomes eligible for the AAMA Medical Assistant Certification exam to be a Certified Medical Assistant (CMA).
 The medical assistant certificate program and completion of the general education requirements listed qualifies the student for a Associate in Applied Science-Medical Assistant.
 Students are welcome to enter this program in any semester, but must meet prerequisite course and grade level requirements to proceed in the program and qualify for MOA 204 Internship/Externship.

 Minimum credits: 60

-Minimum cumulative GPA: 2.0
+Minimum cumulative GPA:

 Minimum grade in all courses: 2.0

-Minimum grade required in MOA 120, 111, 211, 240 and 204 2.5
+Minimum grade required in MOA 111, 120,

+204, 211 and 240 2.5

 Minimum JCC credits: 12

-MACRAO agreement: No
+MACRAO Agreement: No

-ADO 1: Write clearly, concisely and intelligibly (3 credits) Take the following:
+GENERAL EDUCATION REQUIREMENTS - (19 credits) ADO 1: Write clearly, concisely and intelligibly (3 credits) Take the following: ENG 131 Writing Experience I

-ADO 2: Speak clearly, concisely and intelligibly (3 credits) Choose one of the following:
+ADO 2: Speak clearly, concisely and intelligibly (3 credits) Choose one of the following: COM 231 Communication Fundamentals COM 240 Interpersonal Communication ADO 3: Demonstrate computational skills and mathematical reasoning (3-5 credits) Take the following: MTH 120 Beginning Algebra or higher

-ADO 3: Demonstrate computational skills and mathematical reasoning (3-5 credits)
+ADO 4: Demonstrate scientific reasoning (4-5 credits) Choose one of the following: